mjordan/islandora_workbench_docs/docs/paged_and_compound.md

 * The Drupal content type for page nodes is inherited from the parent, unless you specify a different content type in the `paged_content_page_content_type` setting in your configuration file.
 * If your page directories contain files other than page images, you need to include the `paged_content_image_file_extension` setting in your configuration.
 Otherwise, Workbench can't tell which files to create pages from.
 * If you don't want to use your `id` column to name the directories that contain each item's pages, you can include `page_files_source_dir_field: directory` to your config file and add a `directory` column to your input CSV to name the directories.

+#### Applying field data to pages/children created from subdirectories

+Titles for pages/children created from subdirectories are generated automatically using the pattern `parent_title` + `, page` + `sequence_number`, where "parent title" is inherited from the page's parent node and "sequence number" is the page's sequence.
+For example, if a page's parent has the title "How to Write a Book" and its sequence number is 450, its automatically generated title will be "How to Write a Book, page 450".
+You can override this pattern by including the `page_title_template`  setting in your configuration file.
+The value of this setting is a simple string template.
+The default, which generates the page title pattern described above, is `'$parent_title, page $weight'`.
+There are only two variables you can include in the template, `$parent_title` and `$weight`, although you do not need to include either one if you don't want that information appearing in your page titles.

+The Islandora Model applied to all page/child nodes is the one defined in the `paged_content_page_model_tid` configuration setting.
+This model is automatically applied to all pages/children created from subdirectories.

+Fields on pages/children that are configured as required in the parent and page content type are automatically inherited from the parent.
+No special configuration is necessary.

+You can add additional (non-required field) metadata to pages/children using [CSV value templates](/islandora_workbench_docs/csv_value_templates/#applying-csv-value-templates-to-paged-content) during the `create` task that creates the pages/children from subdirectories.

 #### Ingesting pages, their parents, and their "grandparents" using a single CSV file